 End of Post Opt-In Offer

-At the end of your posts you can also put a banner or link that direct to a squeeze page, or an opt-in form directly.
+At the end of your posts you can also put a banner or link that directs to a landing page, or an opt-in form directly.

 Here’s an example of an opt-in form used on QuickSprout.com: